NORTH OF THE SEA

 Solo Exhibition/ Escape Artist Studios/ Las Vegas, Nevada/ 2021

-This work challenges our perception of time and landscape, offering a meditation on nature's fluidity rather than adhering to photography's traditional role of freezing moments.
-The multiple exposure technique reveals subtle variations that might otherwise go unnoticed, inviting viewers to experience the dynamic essence of geological time through these layered compositions.
-The work serves as a bridge between human perception and geological time, allowing viewers to witness the usually imperceptible motion of our living Earth.
+This work challenges our perception of time and landscape, offering meditation on nature's fluidity rather than photography's traditional role of freezing moments.
+The technique serves as a bridge between human perception and geological time, allowing viewers to witness the usually imperceptible motion of our living Earth.

 VIRGO